 Downtown Dubai at sunset with the Burj Khalifa in the background

-A visit to Dubai is incomplete without taking a shopping trip to the Dubai Mall - not just a mall, the centre is home to all varieties of shops, and even has around 30 different activities to enjoy including a Virtual Reality Park.
-One of the best and free attractions of Dubai is the Dancing Fountain, watch as the water dances in tune to the Arabic music making a fun attraction for all the family to enjoy.
+A visit to Dubai is incomplete without taking a shopping trip to the Dubai Mall - not just a mall, the centre is home to all variety of shops, and even has around 30 different activities to enjoy including the Virtual Reality Park.
+One of the best and free attractions of Dubai is the Dancing Fountain: watch as the water dances in tune to the Arabic music making a fun attraction for all the family to enjoy.
 Get a glimpse of the past in Old Dubai and visit the traditional Souk Al Bahar, perfect for dining and to get souvenirs to take home.

 Souk Al Bahar